Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.

 U.S. Citizens returning to the U.S. after visiting Niagara Falls Canada are required to provide a US passport, passport card or an enhanced drivers license at the inspection checkpoint.
-Enhanced licenses are available only for residents of NY,MI,VT & WA.
+Enhanced licenses are available only for residents of NY,MI,MN,VT & WA.
 Therefore…if you are a U.S. citizen living in the U.S. and cross the border to Canada and attempt to re-enter the U.S. you will need one of the above listed forms of identification.
 NO EXCEPTIONS!

 Children that are U.S. citizens under the age of 16 travelling from the U.S. to Canada and returning to the U.S. by land or sea (car or boat) are not required to have passports.
 An original or certified copy of their birth certificate is required.
 If the children are not yours you must provide a signed hand written note by the parent indicating how long the child will be in the country along with telephone numbers for the parents.
 You will be denied entry if you are lacking proper documentation.
 A printed copy of the parents license/passport can help too.
 Visit the U.S. State department website for more information.

 If you have ever been charged with a DUI (driving under the influence) in the U.S. or convicted of a minor offense you may be denied entry to Canada regardless of how long it has been.
 There has been a significant number of travelers denied entry even for minor infractions.
 Click here for more information.

 If you are an international traveler and need information on entering the US please visit this link.

 For official Canadian border crossing info visit canada border services.